Affordable Chimpanzee Trekking in Kalinzu Forest

 The Waterfall Trail: It is an 11 km loop trail taking that will take 4 and 5 hours over some hilly and, in parts, wet terrain.
 This trail leads to a magnificent “kilyantama” waterfall locally known as ‘the sheep eater.’
 Visitors will discover the tree that “baboons cannot climb.” and barkcloth figs used in the craft industry to make beautifully decorated tablecloths, curtains, handbags, and ceremonial clothes.

-You can hike up the Kishunja Hill Viewpoint: From there, you can see the entire Forest Canopy, parts of the Queen Elizabeth National Park and the Rwenzori Mountains.
+You can hike up the Kishunja Hill Viewpoint: From there, you can see the entire Forest Canopy, parts of the Queen Elizabeth National Park, and the Rwenzori Mountains.
 Kalinzu Forest is close to Queen Elizabeth National Park, and wildlife from that park comes to Kalinzu Forest Reserve.
 You can sometimes see Leopards, antelopes, elephants, buffaloes, and wild pigs.

 Kalinzu Forest can be an all-day outing with Chimpanzee Trekking, Hiking, Birding, and Butterfly viewing.
 Have a picnic lunch in the Forest and return to your lodge near Queen Elizabeth Park in the Late Afternoon.